l7mp/stunner/doc/SECURITY.md

 ```

 You should see the internal Cluster IP address allocated by Kubernetes for the STUNner dataplane
 service.
-Try experiment with other FQDNs, like `kubernetes.default.svc.cluster.local`, etc.; the
+Experiment with other FQDNs, like `kubernetes.default.svc.cluster.local`, etc.; the
 Kubernetes cluster DNS service will readily return the the corresponding internal service IP
 addresses.

 This little experiment demonstrates the threats associated with a poorly configured STUNner
-gateway: it can allows external access to *any* UDP service running inside your cluster.
+gateway: it may allow external access to *any* UDP service running inside your cluster.
 The
-prerequisites for this is that (1) the target service *must* run over UDP (e.g., `kube-dns`), since
+prerequisites for this is that (1) the target service *must* run over UDP (e.g., `kube-dns`) and
-STUNner's transport relay connections are limited to UDP, and (2) the user *must* specifically add
+(2) the user *must* specifically add a UDPRoute to the target service, otherwise STUNner blocks
-a UDPRoute to the target service, otherwise STUNner blocks access to it.
+access to it.

 Now rewrite the backend service in the UDPRoute to an arbitrary non-existent service.